dcnorris/precautionary/cran-comments.md

 >     doc    2.9Mb
 >     libs   2.2Mb

-This reflects that the package now uses some compiled code, and that its vignettes are substantial.
+This reflects that the package includes compiled code, and that its vignettes are substantial.